PunchThrough/bean-docs/src/node-sdk/introduction.md

 ## Welcome!

-Welcome to the first official cross-platform Bean SDK and CLI documentation.
+Welcome to the first official cross-platform Bean documentation.
 Building cross-platform apps that interface with real hardware can be difficult and is why we have only supported fully native applications until now.
-With the help of the [noble library]() we were able to build the first official cross-platform Bean SDK and "loader" using Node.js.
+With the help of the [noble library]() we were able to build the first official cross-platform Bean SDK and "CLI loader" using Node.js.

-The following platforms have been successfully tested:
+The following platforms are supported:

 * [Mac OS X](/node-sdk/install-osx/)
 * [Linux (Desktop Debian distributions)](/node-sdk/install-linux/)